Mokarbasi/synth/README.md

 # Project synth

 ## introduction

-This is a test README file.
+I'm trying to make a simple synthetizer using a Raspberry Pi 3 and an Arduino Uno as an ADC unit.
+I start simple. with just a Volume (amplitude) and Frequency knob.